cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 }
 ```

-Or a description of a delegation transaction to a certain pool:
+Or a **full description** of a delegation transaction to a certain pool:

 ```